-Dubai ruler pays hospital bills of Nigerian mother stranded with quadruplets following CNN report
+Dubai Crown Prince pays hospital bills of Nigerian mother stranded with quadruplets following CNN report

 The Nigerian community and other nationals in Dubai rallied around them to help raise AED 42,000 (around $11,500) to pay part of the bills.

-Sheikh Al Maktoum stepped in to pay the bills after he came across the initial CNN report highlighting the family's story.
+The Crown Prince stepped in to pay the bills after he came across the initial CNN report highlighting the family's story.

 He was moved by their plight and informed his office to assist the family, the government media office told CNN.